totofile/Azure-Tools/App-Secret-Expiry/README.md

 Export EntraID Application Secrets Expiry Script
 =================================================

 This PowerShell script automates the process of exporting Entra ID (Azure AD) application secrets that are about to expire within a specified number of days.
-It helps in managing and auditing application credentials to ensure timely renewal and avoid service interruptions.
+It helps avoiding service interruptions.

 Purpose
 -------

-Managing application secrets is crucial for maintaining secure and operational environments.
-This script checks for application secrets in Azure AD that will expire within a user-defined number of days, helping administrators to take action before the secrets expire.
+This script checks for application secrets in Azure AD that will expire within a user-defined number of days, helping to take action before the secrets expire.

 Configuration
 -------------